cycle/docs/basic/crud.md

 ```

 This behavior is enabled by default by the persisting entity with `Transaction::MODE_CASCADE` flag.
-Code above can be equally rewtitted as:
+Code above can be equally rewritten as:

 ```php
 $tr = new Transaction($orm);